bcakmakoglu/revue-draggable/docs/content/en/draggable.md

 ## API

-The `v-draggable` and `useDraggable` transparently adds draggability to its children.
+`Revue Draggable` transparently adds draggability to its children.

 Note: Only a single child is allowed or an Error will be thrown.

-For `v-draggable` and `useDraggable` to correctly attach itself to its child, the child element must provide support for the following props:
+For `Revue Draggable` to correctly attach itself to its child, the child element must provide support for the following props:

   * style is used to give the transform css to the child.
   * class is used to apply the proper classes to the object being dragged.